Folklore (Nelly Furtado album): Commercial performance

 The album debuted at number eighteen on the Canadian Albums Chart with first-week sales of 10,400, and at number thirty-eight on the US Billboard 200 chart, selling 68,000 in its first week.
 According to Nielsen SoundScan, it had sold 425,000 copies in the US by August 2008.
 It was not as successful as Furtado's debut album, Whoa, Nelly!
 (2000), partly because of troubles at DreamWorks Records and the less poppy sound.
 It lacked promotion because DreamWorks was sold to Universal Music Group at the time of Folklores release, and it spent only eleven weeks on the US Billboard 200 chart.
 In 2005, DreamWorks Records was shut down and many of its artists, including Furtado, were absorbed into Geffen Records.
-Furtado noticed that the album was particularly successful in Germany, where it reached the top 5 on the albums chart, and said, "Why do Germans love this album?
+The album's greatest success was in Germany where it peaked at number four and finished as the fifth best-selling album of 2004, eventually getting certified multi-platinum there.
+Furtado noticed that the album's success in the region and said, "Why do Germans love this album?
 I think I figured it out: It's so cerebral.
 It's great in its own way, but that's a different side."